pbloem/gestalt.ink/eigenvalues.md

 Note the following details about this definition:

 * The vector containing all zeros always satisfies the definition, but is not considered an eigenvector.
-However, the scalar $0$ can be an eigen_value_.
+However, the scalar $0$ can be an eigen<em>value</em>.
 Consider, for instance, an identity  matrix with a zeroed-out column.
 * The eigenvalue can be negative.
 * Not all matrices have eigenvectors.
 Consider for instance, a rotation matrix.
 * If $\rc{\v}$ is an eigenvector, then $\rc{\v}$ multiplied by any number except 0 is also an eigenvector.